Insider Threats

 Insider Threats Cyber Security

-Internal attackers, whether intentional or inadvertent, are driven by diverse motives, each carrying distinct risks for an organisation.
-Delving into the motivations behind insider threats provides valuable insights into the potential avenues of vulnerability.
-According to a comprehensive study by Cyber Security Insiders, the motivations can be categorised as follows:
+Internal attackers, whether intentional or inadvertent, are driven by diverse motives, each posing distinct risks to an organisation.
+Understanding these motivations provides valuable insights into potential vulnerabilities.
+The motivations can be categorised as follows:

 Monetary Gain